Internships

 How to enter

 Submit your essay to your lecturer and note on the cover page you would like to participate in the EDS university essay competition.
 All essays that receive an A or A+ grade will be forwarded to EDS for judging.
+Essays must be graded during the 2024 academic year.

 Topic